motiejus/wm/README.md

 `mj-msc.tex` results in `mj-msc-full.pdf`, which will be at some point published.
-It needs quite a few dependencies, including a functioning Docker environment.
+It needs quite a few dependencies, including a functioning Docker environment, postgresql client, geopandas, and a pretty complete LaTeX installation.

 License
 -------

-GPL 2.0 or later.
-Same as QGIS and PostGIS.
+Same as QGIS and PostGIS: GPL 2.0 or later.